🦷Comprehensive Guide To Whole-Mouth Implant Cost

 Insurance Coverage | Varies |

-- Pre-existing Conditions: Some insurance policies may not cover implants if they are classified as cosmetic or if the patient has pre-existing dental issues.
+- Pre-existing Conditions: There are cases when insurance plans do not cover implants if they fall under cosmetic, or when the patient already has dental issues.

-- Duration of Coverage: Check how long your plan covers treatments; some may only provide coverage for a limited time after the procedure.
+- Duration of Coverage: Investigate how long your plan provides treatment coverage; perhaps some plans only offer it after the procedure for a certain period.

 Whole mouth implants, also known as full arch dental implants, are a restorative dental solution that replaces an entire arch of missing teeth with a fixed prosthesis supported by dental implants.
 This method provides a permanent and stable option for individuals with significant tooth loss.